alanluqman/spacetravelhub/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Spase Travel Hub
+# Space Travel Hub

-> This is a React-redux group project, that provides user to reserve a spaceX rocket and travel.
+> A Web Appplication written with React and Redux which allows users to book rockets and join selected space missions.

 ## Built With